 - Lee 2021: Thrombocytopenia following Pfizer and Moderna SARS‐CoV‐2 vaccination

 NOTE: There is an “expression of concern” on Dr. Gundry’s abstract.
 I tracked it down, and it seems to be a complaint that the abstract contains typographical errors and uses anecdotal information.
 It is true that there is one typo, as PULS is spelled “PLUS” when first introduced, but I have seen far worse in published papers.
 Later, the author wrote “pts” for “patients” but the intent is certainly clear.
 There are no other typos.
+The name of the paper was changed to please the reviewers.
 I cannot imagine why testing a group of patients before an intervention (the vaccine) and again afterwards would be called “anecdotal.”
 While it is not a double-blind study, it is certainly a valid design, called quasi-experimental or trend analysis.
 My best guess is that somebody didn’t like the results — which are admittedly horrific — and is trying to downgrade the study.